 Explore Resources:

-11 Moments From Asian American History That You Should Know
+TIME Magazine | 11 Moments From Asian American History That You Should Know

 More than 30 years after President George H.W.
 Bush signed a law that designated May 1990 as the first Asian American and Pacific Islander Heritage Month, much of Asian American history remains unknown to many Americans—including many Asian Americans themselves.